 Internet of Things (IoT) projects can involve a large number of devices, a proliferation of application programming interfaces (APIs), and large amounts of data — all of which can tax the traditional strategies, skills and technologies used by integration professionals.

-Ahead of the Gartner Application Architecture, Development & Integration Summit — where Gartner analysts will explain IoT integration challenges in more detail — Benoit Lheureux, research vice president at Gartner, said, “Through 2018, half the cost of implementing IoT solutions will be spent integrating various IoT components with each other and back-end systems.
+Benoit Lheureux, research vice president at Gartner, says "Through 2018, half the cost of implementing IoT solutions will be spent integrating various IoT components with each other and back-end systems.
 It is vital to understand integration is a crucial IoT competency.”

 First, identify how ‘things’ in your project will communicate, and select the best technology accordingly, ranging from cellular networks to short range wireless such as Bluetooth or ZigBee.
 It’s also important to consider factors such as the number, and type, of things and how different technologies will handle these variables.
 Then look for the network topology — considering the potential role for edge computing or gateways — that best suits the specific requirements for device autonomy, localized computing, device aggregation and so on.
 Once these areas have been qualified, it’s possible to assess whether a bundled IoT platform meets requirements for the project, or whether extra solutions will be needed to build a network for things.

 Step 3: Leverage Cloud for Data and Process Integration